The Erosion of Cooperative Networks and the Evolution of Social Hierarchies: A Comparative Approach (HIERARCHIES)

 To assess how privatisation affect pastoral social organisation through a comparative study of Saami reindeer herders in Norway and pastoralists on the Qinghai-Tibetan Plateau, China.

-- different forms of pastoral land tenure & the underlying rationale for privatisation.
+- Different forms of pastoral land tenure and the underlying rationale for privatisation.

-- how cooperative groups form and reform, how often membership change & why individuals leave, join or re-join groups.
+- How cooperative groups form and reform, how often membership change and why individuals leave, join or re-join groups.

-- the status of cooperative groups at present, if cooperation has decreased due to privatisation, if traditional groups are still predominant arenas for cooperation & if the level of conflicts have increased or not due to privatisation.
+- The status of cooperative groups at present, if cooperation has decreased due to privatisation, if traditional groups are still predominant arenas for cooperation and if the level of conflicts have increased or not due to privatisation.

-- if privatisation have restricted possibilities outside established groups & if groups have become/are becoming more hierarchical.
+- If privatisation have restricted possibilities outside established groups and if groups have become/are becoming more hierarchical.

 - If cooperation is gendered, if men and women have different cooperative networks & if gendered cooperative networks are differentially impacted by privatisation.